Best Adventure Tours in Costa Rica

 For the adventurous, adrenaline junkies, and outdoor enthusiasts, Costa Rica serves up a great variety of adventure and extreme tours, such as canopy ziplines, class II-III whitewater rafting, ATV tours, suspension bridges, canyoneering, waterfall rafting, bungee jumping, parasailing, rock climbing, and ultralight Flights.
 These activities guarantee an adrenaline rush—and a ton of fun!

-Keep reading so you can find out about Costa Rica’s most extreme adventures and where to book this tours for your next vacations in Costa Rica
+Keep reading so you can find out about Costa Rica’s most extreme adventures and where to book these tours for your next vacation in Costa Rica

 Costa Rica has some of the most exhilarating and heart-stopping experiences that the world has to offer!
 These tours are safe—the country enforces very stringent safety requirements—but you’ll feel anything but secure as you rappel through the interior of a strangler fig or belly-crawl through caves as old as the dinosaurs.

 Ease in with whitewater rafting on a class III-IV river, or up the ante with big daddy class V rapids; jump down into the abyss on wet-and-wild waterfall rappelling tours, and round out your entrée to Costa Rican adventure with one of the nation’s most extreme canopy tours.
 Next up, seriously intense adventures like cave spelunking, ultralight flights, bungee jumping, and rock climbing.